 What’s actually new at the playing field?
 What’s hidden under the bleachers?
 What were the buildings like that this team played at in the past?

-When you write for the audience of a web site, one of the most important steps along the way is exploring the words and phrases that your audience might expect to see on the pages of your site, and that they might search for to find your pages.
+When you write for the audience of a web site, one of the most important steps along the way is keyword research, and exploring the words and phrases that your audience might expect to see on the pages of your site, and that they might search for to find your pages.
 Keyword research can help you develop ideas and concepts that you want to include on your pages, building an information architecture of your site.
 It can assist you in identifying the different audiences for your site, and the different informational tasks that they might be able to satisfy on your pages.

-Audiences and Tasks
+KNowing Audiences and Tasks for Keyword Research

 Many articles on keyword research often seem to start with a description of keyword tools that can be found online, and the idea of plugging words into those tools and seeing what they recommend.
 While that can be helpful, there are steps you should consider taking before ever getting to that stage.
 One of the most important is to think carefully about the audiences that your site is written for because those are the people who you want to find your pages.

 For a page, or pages about a new baseball stadium and the team that plays there, your objectives may be to inform the public about the playing field, satisfy the stadium owners and users with what you write, encourage people to attend games, attract and inform baseball fans and corporate stadium box holders and media coverage, find employees and interns and volunteers, and other possible people who might be interested in the stadium.

 For each of the audience members, you can include information on the site appropriate to them.

 For instance, from a keyword research perspective, people attending a game may want to know such things as: